superDross/ticket.vim/README.md

 - This plugin assumes it has the appropriate permissions for modifying files locally

+- All `/` substrings in a branch will be replaced with `%` as `/` cannot be part of a files name in *NIX based systems

 ## Developing

 When creating fixes/features you can test that your changes do not break any existing features by executing the following make command in the root directory of the project: